Introduction to integrating Atomic

 Clear documentation, boilerplate fast-start apps, and expert-support is available to help your team test, learn and deploy Atomic.

 Atomic’s platform generates action cards and push notifications.

 Atomic supports multiple data flow scenarios.
 You can create and send batches of targeted Atomic cards with simple file uploads, build simple, or advanced data flows using our APIs and webhooks.
-Connect Atomic to existing cloud and business applications reflecting use-case scenarios in your organisation.
+Connect Atomic to existing cloud and business applications reflecting use-case scenarios in your organization.